- The key to using iOs in the workplace lies in not only the company's App Store but also the hardware and operating system.

 - Some of the top business products Apple provides are the iPad, iPhone X, Apple Business Manager, Apple Watch and MacBook.

-Apple's success with consumer devices has made the its iPhones and iPads a popular choice for the workplace.
+Apple's success with consumer devices has made its iPhones and iPads a popular choice for the workplace.
 Once a company that was heavily focused on consumers, Apple devices are now seen regularly in offices and have been adapted to numerous different work scenarios.

 The key to successfully using iOS at work has just as much to do with the company's App Store as it does with the actual hardware and operating system.
-You also need to understand what options you have for securing iPhones and iPads in the workplace and ensuring that data doesn't end up in the wrong hands.
+You also need to understand what options you have for securing iPhones and iPads in the workplace, and ensuring that data doesn't end up in the wrong hands.

 Features for business

 With this approach, the business can supervise device management.
-For example, a business can turn off iMessage, Game Center, restrict devices that can connect through AirPlay, or enable the manual installation of files.
+For example, a business can turn off iMessage, Game Center, restrict devices that can connect through AirPlay or enable the manual installation of files.
 Teams that work closely with their employees on which apps and services to allow are likely to have the least amount of pushback when it comes to locking down devices.